AnFunctionArray/UWP-VPNSwitcher-Sample-WIP-draft/README.md

 The above functions directly operates on the `rasphone.pbk` which is located in %localappdata%\Packages then the package identifier which can be obtained from the console output in VS then \LocalState.

-The "SET0" is normally the result of the connection operation - if it's 1 you are screwed.
+The "SET0" is normally the result of the connection operation - if it's 1 you are screwed (0 is success).
 Check your event viewer in Windows Logs\Applications for Source:RasClient and diagnose.

 And also as I've mentioned in the beginning of the source code - you first need to change a specific `#if 0` to `#if 1` in order to set up the VPN profile and Vault entry with the password.